Gamma631/discord-bot/README.md

 All commands are available in text and slash commands, as listed below.

 # Palworld
-For Palworld commands, start your message with "pw [command]", "pal [command]", or "palworld [command]".
+For Palworld commands, frame your message as "pw [command]", "pal [command]", or "palworld [command]".

 The slash commands start with /pw